damo-cv/Ada-NETS/README.md

 The process of clustering on the MS-Celeb part1 is as follows:

-The original data files are from [here](https://github.com/yl-1993/learn-to-cluster).
-For convenience, we convert it to `.npy` format.
+The original data files are from [here](https://github.com/yl-1993/learn-to-cluster/blob/master/DATASET.md#supported-datasets).
+For convenience, we convert them to `.npy` format after L2 normalized.
 The original features' dimension is 256.
 The file structure should look like:

 ```
 data